tim-hardcastle/Pipefish/README.md

 Here are some of Charm's more distinctive features:

-* Charm services have a functional-core/imperative-shell architecture, in which a thin layer of IO sits on top of pure functional business logic.
+* Charm services have a [functional core, imperative shell](https://github.com/tim-hardcastle/Charm/blob/main/docs/functional-core-imperative-shell.md), in which a thin layer of IO sits on top of pure functional business logic.
 * All values are immutable; all comparison is by value.
 * Functions are pure and referentially transparent.
-* Local constants of functions are defined in a block at the end of the function and evaluated only if/when required.
+* [Local constants](https://github.com/tim-hardcastle/Charm/wiki/Local-constants-and-inner-functions#local-constants) of functions are defined in a block at the end of the function and evaluated only if/when required.
 (You don't know how nice this is until you've tried it.)
 * Free order of intitialization also helps you to write your scripts top-down.
-* Abstraction is achieved by overloading and duck-typing.
+* Abstraction is achieved by [overloading](https://github.com/tim-hardcastle/Charm/wiki/Function-signatures-and-overloading#overloading) and duck-typing.
 There is multiple dispatch.
-* Field names of structs are first-class objects.
+* Field names of [structs](https://github.com/tim-hardcastle/Charm/wiki/Structs) are first-class objects.
 Indexing structs and maps overloads the same operator.
 * While Charm is very dynamic (as illustrated in the previous two points) it is also very strongly typed, much more so than any mainstream dynamic language.
 There is no truthiness; there is exactly one form of type coercion.
-* Charm is REPL-oriented, with hotcoding to make it easy to code and test incrementally.
+* Charm is REPL-oriented, with [hotcoding](https://github.com/tim-hardcastle/Charm/wiki/Hotcoding) to make it easy to code and test incrementally.
-* The REPL is also a development environment and framework.
+* The REPL is also a [development environment](https://github.com/tim-hardcastle/Charm/wiki/Developing-in-Charm) and [framework](https://github.com/tim-hardcastle/Charm/wiki/Client-and-server).
 It lets you test your code, write permanent tests, ask for help, interact with error messages, configure your services, deploy them to the web and manage access to them.
 * It is intended that often a Charm service will act as its own front end (like e.g. a SQL database does) with the end-user talking to it via the Charm REPL.
-For this reason Charm has an unusually flexible syntax for creating DSLs.
+For this reason Charm has an unusually [flexible syntax](https://github.com/tim-hardcastle/Charm/wiki/Infixes,-postfixes,-etc) for creating DSLs.
-* Charm comes with Go and SQL interop for all your backend needs.
+* Charm comes with [Go](https://github.com/tim-hardcastle/Charm/wiki/Golang-interop) and [SQL](https://github.com/tim-hardcastle/Charm/wiki/SQL-interop) interop for all your backend needs.
-* (Also the system for embedding other languages is extensible if this does not in fact meet all your needs.)
+* (Also the [system for embedding other languages](https://github.com/tim-hardcastle/Charm/wiki/Snippets) is extensible if this does not in fact meet all your needs.)
-* Charm allows and encourages you to write your applications as microservices, giving you a natural way to encapsulate data and manage access to it.
+* Charm allows and encourages you to write your applications as [microservices](https://github.com/tim-hardcastle/Charm/wiki/Microservices), giving you a natural way to encapsulate data and manage access to it.
 * Charm’s syntax is based on mainstream productivity languages, principally Python and Go.
 It has a shallow or indeed invisible learning curve: you can learn the simple parts of the language without knowing that the other parts exist.
-* Charm's roadmap includes a point where (like e.g. Golang) we freeze the core language around a small set of sufficiently powerful features and try to remain permanently in version 1.x.
+* Charm's roadmap includes a point where we freeze the core language around a small set of sufficiently powerful features and try to remain permanently in version 1.x.

 ## Documents